 Skills For Virtual Assistants

-The range of tasks a virtual assistant might perform is diverse and depends on the needs of the client and the skill set of the assistant.
+The range of tasks a virtual assistant might perform is diverse and depends on the needs of the client and the skill set you have as the assistant.

-Here are the skills you could use as a virtual assistant:
+Here are the skills you may need for a virtual assistant job:

 - Typing and Word Processing